crisbotta/portfolio-hugo-website/content/home/experience.md

     date_end: '2022-06-22'
     description: |2-

     * Elaborate and teach workshops, activities and courses on subjects related to arts, culture, technology and digital literacy for all age groups.
 Promote social inclusion and a meaningful and critical appropriation of the use of technology.
     * Write texts for use in the dissemination of activities.
-Create materials for online activ- ities, including photography and graphics, and editing and narrating videos.
+Create materials for online activities, including photography and graphics, and editing and narrating videos.
     * Research and curate activities, working with invited artists, teachers and specialists to adapt these activities taking into consideration the institution’s and the public’s needs.
     * Work in collaboration with other teams at SESC in areas such as social development, after school programs, youth group, music, tourism, sports, literature.
     * Research new trends in art, media, technology and digital culture.
     * Research open source software and hardware for use in art education, digital literacy, digital fabrication, game design, graphic arts, science.
     * Decide which new equipment and materials would be needed and acquired.

   - title: Junior Consultant
     company: IN2 - AI-powered web solutions